 We know that sound and other vibrations create patterns.
-Like sand on a plate hit by vibrations, interaction registers a unique point within the hologram - a transient snowflake of awareness in an infinite blizzard of consciousness.
-Consider that a wave by itself, with no medium to interact with, would know only itself - with no discernible reality beyond its borders.
-But quantum entrainment hints, and unified field theory assumes, that our universe is all medium and no empty space - so touching is inevitable and connection is a given.
+Like sand on a plate hit by vibrations, interaction registers a unique point within the hologram – a transient snowflake of awareness in an infinite blizzard of consciousness.
+Consider that a wave by itself, with no medium to interact with, would know only itself – with no discernible reality beyond its borders.
+But because waves go on and on, touching other waves is inevitable and connection is a given.

 A cosmic ordering effect is evident in these infinite small realities embedded in an infinite cosmic reality.
 For example, Masaru Emoto’s photos of ice crystals compellingly suggest that thought waves, specifically when amplified, can be imprinted in a crystal visually representing the vibration of the water, which is itself an amalgam of so many other waveforms overlaid and entangled – to what degree, who knows?

-The process and effects of quantum entanglement (dismissed 75 years ago as “spooky action at a distance”) quite easily lends itself to larger-scale resonance - that is, wave entanglement, which, seen through the lens of quantum theory, is integral to an evolving understanding a self-regulating entity, the yin and yang of existence.
-In other words, the static canon of science past is being balanced out by a communal synaptic, intuitive knowledge that is the conglomeration of waves in a contained space creating forward acceleration.
+The process and effects of quantum entanglement quite easily inform the idea of larger-scale resonance – that is, wave entanglement, which, seen through the lens of quantum theory, is integral to an evolving understanding a self-regulating entity, the yin and yang of existence.
+In other words, the static canon of science past is being balanced out by a communal synaptic, intuitive knowledge that is the conglomeration of waves in a contained space creating acceleration.

-Where waves create similar patterns in close proximity, the corresponding resonance creates wave entanglement.
-We can see this at everyday supraquantum levels in our day to day lives.
-Itzhak Bentov, in Stalking the Wild Pendulum, tells of pendulums that initially swing randomly beside one another but that soon entrain.
-This action, “spooky” or not, corresponds to events in our lives and our immediate states.
+Where waves create similar patterns in close proximity, the corresponding resonance creates wave entrainment.
+Itzhak Bentov, in Stalking the Wild Pendulum, gives the example of pendulums that initially swing randomly beside one another but that soon entrain.
+Entrainment acts on events in our lives and our immediate states.

-Examples range from a relatively recent focus on DNA and our recent discovery of the “DNA Nebula” near the galactic centre, to a seemingly isolated extraordinary experience like my thinking of Noam Chomsky and within hours pulling a book at “random” off a bookshelf and opening to a “random” page on which the words Noam Chomsky jump out.
-In the Chomsky example, not only was I sending out waves by thinking of the name, but the written letters and the concepts in the book were also sending out vibrations - and where they created an interference pattern, an otherwise inexplicable synchronicity occurred.
+Examples range from a relatively recent focus on DNA and our recent discovery of the “DNA Nebula” near the galactic centre, to a seemingly isolated extraordinary experience like my thinking of Noam Chomsky and then pulling a book off a random shelf and opening to the page on which the words Noam Chomsky jump out.
+In the Chomsky example, not only was I propagating waves by focusing on the name earlier, but the written letters and the concepts in the book were also sending out vibrations – and where they created an interference pattern, a synchronicity occurred.